-When writing college essays some people debate whether it’s helpful or not to read other students’ essays for inspiration.
-When it comes to college admissions essays, we think it’s worthwhile ONLY if there is a critique of what worked or didn’t work in the essay.
+When writing college admission essays some people debate whether it’s helpful or not to read other students’ essays for inspiration.
+We think it’s worthwhile to read essay examples ONLY if there is a critique of what worked or didn’t work in the essay.
 Otherwise, reading other students’ essays can be confusing, not knowing if their style, topic, or approach worked with admissions officers.

-Here’s a collection of some of the best advice we found online for writing college essays.
-In particular, we’re huge fans of Johns Hopkins articles on “Essays That Worked” since admissions officers detail why they thought the example essays were effective.
+Here’s a collection of some of the best advice we found online for writing college admission essays.
+In particular, we’re huge fans of Johns Hopkins articles on “Essays That Worked” since admission officers detail why they thought the college admission essay examples were effective.
 Also included is some general advice on answering the “Why This College,” essay, as it is an important essay for students to explain why a particular school can be a good fit for them.

 For the past few years, The New York Times invited students to share their college admissions essays on the topic of money, class, working and the economy, followed up with reaction and thoughts on the effectiveness of the essays by Ron Lieber.